 Where information given in confidence concerns potential harm to an individual or to others, the University will weigh the duty of confidentiality against that potential harm.
-A decision to share information to a third party will be taken in consultation with the Director of Student Support and Wellbeing or his nominees (currently the Head of the Counselling Service, or the Head of Disability Support, or the Head of the Student Conduct Office).
+A decision to share information to a third party will be taken in consultation with the Director of Student Support and Wellbeing or his nominees (currently the Heads of the Counselling & Mental Health Service, the Head of Disability Support, or the Head of the Student Conduct Office).